adriacv17/datafun-07-ml-predictive/README.md

 4. Verify your GitHub notebook appears complete and well-presented.

-#### Task 4 - Verify
-1. Capture a screenshot of your completed notebook as viewed in GitHub at the conclusion of this task.
-2. Display the screenshot as evidence of task completion.

 ### Optional Bonus
 1. Practice more machine learning skills by working through 15.5 with the California Housing Dataset.
 2. In the same notebook, add a Markdown heading for Part 3 - Bonus.